-We worked with the team at Crossrail to develop a user-friendly, responsive and interactive map that highlights the detail and the scope of the Crossrail project.
+We worked with the team at Crossrail Ltd to develop a user-friendly, responsive and interactive map that highlights the detail and the scope of the Crossrail project

 Crossrail is the largest railway infrastructure project in Europe and Studio 24 have been digital partners for Crossrail for over 10 years.
-Crossrail is the new high frequency, metro railway for London and the South East.
-From 2020 Crossrail trains will travel on the Elizabeth Line from Maidenhead and Heathrow in the west to Shenfield and Abbey Wood in the east, via new twin tunnels under central London.
+The Elizabeth Line is the new high-frequency metro railway for London and the South East.
+Once fully open, trains will travel on the Elizabeth Line from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east, via new twin tunnels under central London.

 The interactive map project has been a critical part of the long-term digital work we’ve done for Crossrail.
 It had three major releases between 2010 and 2015 as we made changes to respond to changing client requirements.

-You can visit the Crossrail interactive map while the current Crossrail project is ongoing.
-We expect the map to be available until late-2020 (we also have included a video below on how it works).
+You can visit the Crossrail interactive map here – we have also included a video below on how it works.

 The goals for an interactive online map are: